-IPE Travel Grant: Travel grant funds for faculty who hold at least a 50% appointment in one of the health science schools at the University of Michigan Ann Arbor campus; additionally, ALL Interprofessional Leadership Fellows are eligible to apply.
-Grants of up to $1,500 (larger requests may be considered in special circumstances).
+Travel grant funds for faculty who hold at least a 50% appointment in one of the health science schools at the University of Michigan Ann Arbor campus; additionally, ALL Interprofessional Leadership Fellows are eligible to apply, as well as U-M health science students.
+Grants of up to $1,500 may be awarded (larger requests may be considered in special circumstances).
 Funds may be used for travel and conference expenses in accordance with U-M guidelines.
 Ongoing.

 On the Radar for Next Year: